 The Chicago Literacy Alliance’s team members are readers, writers, entrepreneurs, and cheerleaders for the cause.

 Fortysomething years ago, Stacy learned to read.
 This life-changing experience led to degrees in law and literature, allowed her to help take three startup companies from idea through a combined total of $30 million in committed venture funding, and finally brought her to the cause of literacy in 2006.
 She began by founding Open Books, a nonprofit social venture that now serves 5,000 students each year through a spectrum of exciting programs funded by the sale of used books in its two Chicago stores.
 Three years later, she co-founded the Chicago Literacy Alliance…and could not be more excited about what it has become.
 Stacy has received a Chicagoan of the Year award from Chicago Magazine, an Emerging Leader Fellowship from the Chicago Community Trust, places on NewCity’s Lit 50 and the national 40 Women To Watch Over 40 list, the Social Enterprise Alliance’s Innovation award, and recognition on the White House’s official blog for “spreading the infinite and awesome power of books.”
-She writes a novel every year, eats ice cream every day, and is always starting something.
-And, yes: her hair really is green.
+She writes a novel every year, eats ice cream every day, mentors select startups in line with her passions and experience, received her MBA from Northwestern University’s Kellogg School of Management in 2018, and is always starting something.

 Jimmy is thrilled to be a part of the Chicago Literacy Alliance, bringing with him a love of technology and logistics and an inherent drive to help others.
 He spent the last ten years in the world of corporate audio-visual and event technology management-his favorite experience from his previous work being the production of President-Elect Obama’s first press conferences here in Chicago.
 The product of that endeavor was the most memorable handshake he’s received to date.
 Jimmy holds a Bachelor of Arts in Theatre Arts from the University of Central Oklahoma, and a Bachelor of Science in Recording Industry Management from Middle Tennessee State University.
 He is a loyal fan of the Chicago Cubs, and hopes to pass on that sense of healthy optimism to his daughter.
 He credits his wife, Lauren, for most of the good things in his life.